 It is among the earliest of civilizations and has been influenced by a multitude of forces through the years.
 The result is a melting pot of cultures.
 It is worth taking the time and effort to discover.

 Known for its ancient monuments and Pharaonic civilization, the food of Egypt is sometimes overlooked.
 It includes delicious dishes such as koshary, ful, and fiteer.

-Egyptian food makes heavy use of legumes, vegetables and fruit from the region’s rich Nile Valley and shares similarities with the food of the Mediterranean region.
+Egyptian food makes heavy use of legumes, vegetables and fruit from the region’s rich Nile Valley.
+It shares similarities with the food of the Mediterranean region.

-The national dish of the country would be Koshary, served in virtually every restaurant and in every home.
+The national dish of the country would be Koshary.
+You’ll find it served in virtually every restaurant and in every home.

 It is then garnished with chickpeas and crispy fried onions with sprinklings of garlic juice, garlic vinegar, and hot sauce.

 This cheap and simple dish is easy to find and is a must-try dish when in the country.